 The Fast Money traders share their final trades of the day.» Read More

-To give investors an edge, CNBC asked the market experts where investors should be placing their bets now.
+To give investors an edge, CNBC asked the experts for their best trades now.

 Longbow Research's Lee Klaskow says railroads are feeling the effects of Midwestern flooding.
 But he's still buying stocks.

 CNBC's John Harwood; Douglas Holtz-Eakin, economic policy advisor to John McCain; and NJ Governor John Corzine discuss McCain and Obama's divergent plans for the economy and meeting America's energy needs.